|Q&A when Tradition meets Technology

 The DOXA Warranty is a two (2) year limited warranty.
 The DOXA Warranty applies to the original owner/purchaser of the watch.
 When you purchase your DOXA watch, you will receive a warranty card that will list the watch serial number, and the date of purchase.
 This serial number along with your name as the original owner/purchaser will be registered with DOXA’s Service Center.
 If you purchase your watch through an authorized Retail Partner – DOXA ONSITE, the retail partner will forward your warranty information to DOXA.
 Only the person listed as the purchaser/owner of the watch will be able to receive DOXA authorized warranty service.
 IMPORTANT – you must have a completely filled-in warranty card to have a valid warranty.

-The DOXA Warranty is non-transferable to future owners of a previously purchased/owned DOXA SUB.
+Effective November 1st, 2008 DOXA Warranties will no longer be transferable to future owners of a previously purchased/owned DOXA SUB.
 The warranty will only be valid for the original purchaser/owner – i.e. the individual named as the owner with the service center.